AloshkaD/DroneTracking/README.md

 # Deep Reinforcement Learning Drone

-#This repo is under development and the full version will be released around November 2019.

 This repository integrates AirSim with openAI gym and keras-rl for autonomous vehicles through deep reinforcement learning.
 AirSim allows you to easly create your own environment in Unreal Editor and keras-rl let gives your the RL tools to solve the task.